pacozhong/connect2xpp/README.md

 connect2xpp
 ===========

-A wordpress plugin that connect individual blog to xplusplus.cn
+A wordpress plugin that connect individual wordpress technicl blog to xplusplus.cn